nestybox/sysbox/docs/user-guide/security.md

 ## Process Capabilities

-A system container's init process configured with user-ID 0 (root) always starts with all capabilities enabled.
+By default, a system container's init process configured with user-ID 0 (root) always starts with all capabilities enabled.

 ```console